getrasa/Memorite/README.md

 # Memorite
+**Memorite** is a flashcard web application using spaced repetition, a highly effective memorisation technique from cognitive science for fast and long-lasting memorisation.
+Memorite was developed to be an Anki competitor but with more pleasant UI in return for limited customisability.

 *See full presentation at: https://youtu.be/TolJb8sQQMM*

-**Memorite** is a flashcard web application using spaced repetition, a highly effective memorisation technique from cognitive science for fast and long-lasting memorization.
-Memorite was developed to be an Anki competitor but with more pleasant UI in return for limited customizability.

 <kbd>![UI 2](https://user-images.githubusercontent.com/21182768/159854672-d624f84b-5aae-4588-9953-cf8339f65d16.PNG)</kbd>

 ## How it works?
+##### Lessons:
+Lessons allow us to get familirised with our new vocabulary before they're added to review queue.
+You will be shown the word, it's definition, and if the word is in foreign writing system also reading.
+After that you only have to show that you remember them by typing the correct answers.

+##### Reviews:
+Reviews are where the real long-term learning happens.
+Each word has its distinct time interval based on your proficiency.
+Once the time is right, the word will be queued and ready for review.
+You can review the words as they become avaliable in handfuls, or wait until the end of day and review them all at once.

+##### Intervals:
-There are 8 distinct intervals between reviews ranging from 4 hours to 4 months depending on your proficiency.
-Successful revision will rise your word proficiency to next level.
-Similarly, if you make a mistake your level will be decreased also shortening the time you have to wait for your next review.
+There are 8 distinct time intervals and 5 levels in Memorite.
+Intervals range from 4 hours to 4 months depending on your proficiency.
+Successful revision will increase your level while the failure to answer correctly will decrease it resulting in shorter interval until your next revision.
 Once you've successfully reviewed a word 8 times it will be Burned - meaning it will never appear in your reviews ever again 😭.

-Time Intervals are as follows:
+Intervals are as follows:
 - Novice 1 | 4h
 - Novice 2 | 8h
 - Novice 3 | 23h (1d - 1h)